Residential HVAC Systems: Everything You Need to Know

 Keep it clean.

-If your system is faulty, it could start a fire if you do not keep anything combustible near it.
-If possible, try to relocate the unit to an open area with no trees or shrubs nearby that can catch on fire from flying debris.
+If your system is faulty, it could start a fire if you keep anything combustible near the unit.
+If possible, try to relocate the unit to an open area with no trees or shrubs nearby that can catch fire from flying debris.

 In addition, be sure to cover any exposed water pipes with insulation or heat mats if your A/C has stopped working.
 Doing so will help prevent them from freezing during the winter months, leading to costly repairs.